 Drive a spike to Spica.
 Once you’ve followed the curve of the Big Dipper’s handle to the star Arcturus, you’re on your way to finding the star Spica.
 Just extend that same curve on the sky’s dome.
 Read more about Spica here.

-But, in case you’re not sure it’s Jupiter you’ve found, just remember … follow the arc to Arcturus and drive a spike to Spica!
+Once again, just remember … follow the arc to Arcturus and drive a spike to Spica!